Visual narrative

 A visual narrative (also visual storytelling) is a story told primarily through the use of visual media.
-The story may be told using still photography, illustration, or video, and can be enhanced with graphics, music, voice and other audio.
+This can be images in the mind, digital, and traditional media.
+The story may be told using still photography, illustration, or film, and can be enhanced with graphics, music, voice and other audio.

 Overview

 The term "visual narrative" has been used to describe several genres of visual storytelling, from news and information (photojournalism, the photo essay, the documentary film) to entertainment (art, movies, television, comic books, the graphic novel).
 In short, any kind of a story, told visually, is a visual narrative.

+It can also be used as a form of visual communication as people naturally use stories to understand the world and express their stories.
+In some circumstances, visual narrative can be misleading, misinformative, or disinformative.

-The visual narrative has also been of interest to the academic community as scholars, thinkers and educators have sought to understand the impact and power of image and narrative in individuals and societies.
+Visual narratives are of interest to the academic community to understand the impact and power of image and narrative in individuals and societies.
 The corresponding discipline is called visual narratology.